JSON Modify

 Modifying JSON Data Using KeyPath

-).
+KeyPath access in JSON is a way to access nested properties of an object using dot notation (.).
 Hodor uses dots to separate KeyPath into a group of property names, and then retrieves values based on these property names.
-KeyPath also supports array access using [index]
+KeyPath also supports array access using [index] or [*], where index refers to a specific array index and * acts as a wildcard.

 Example Usage